US, China discuss American exports in bid to ease trade spat

-BEIJING (AP) — U.S. Commerce Secretary Wilbur Ross says U.S. and Chinese officials have discussed specific American export items Beijing might buy as part of its pledge to narrow its trade surplus with the United States.

-The two sides began a new round of talks in Beijing this weekend aimed at settling a simmering trade dispute.
+BEIJING (AP) — U.S. and Chinese officials have discussed specific American export items Beijing might buy as part of its pledge to narrow its trade surplus with the United States, U.S. Commerce Secretary Wilbur Ross said Sunday as the two sides began a new round of talks in Beijing aimed at settling a simmering trade dispute.

-Ross gave no details at the start of his meeting Sunday with China’s top economic official, Vice Premier Liu He.
+Ross gave no details at the start of his meeting with China’s top economic official, Vice Premier Liu He, at the Diaoyutai State Guesthouse.
 But Chinese envoys promised after the last high-level meeting in Washington in mid-May to buy more American farm goods and energy products.

-President Donald Trump is pressing Beijing to narrow its multibillion-dollar trade surplus and is threatening to hike duties on up to $150 billion of Chinese imports.
+President Donald Trump is pressing Beijing to narrow its politically volatile surplus in trade in goods with the United States, which reached a record $375.2 billion last year.
+He’s threatening to hike duties on up to $150 billion of Chinese imports.

+“Our meetings so far have been friendly and frank, and covered some useful topics about specific export items,” Ross said.

 Most Read Business Stories